Orlando, Florida: Rail

 The Orlando area is served by one through railroad.
 The line, now known as the Central Florida Rail Corridor (CFRC), was previously known as the "A" line (formerly the Atlantic Coast Line Railroad's main line).
 The line was purchased from CSX Transportation by the State of Florida in 2013 and is now used by SunRail, the Central Florida commuter rail system.
-Some freight spurs still exist off of the line, which are operated by the Florida Central Railroad.
+Some freight spurs still exist off the line, which are operated by the Florida Central Railroad.
 Amtrak passenger service runs along CFRC.
 See also a map of these railroads.

 Amtrak intercity passenger rail service operates from the Orlando Amtrak Station south of downtown.
 The Mission Revival-style station has been in continuous use since 1927, first for the Atlantic Coast Line, then the Seaboard Coast Line Railroad (signage for which is still displayed over the station's main entrance).
-Amtrak's Silver Meteor and Silver Star service Orlando four times daily, twice bound for points north to New York City and twice bound for points south to Miami.
-Orlando also serves as a transfer hub for Amtrak Thruway Motorcoach bus service.
+Amtrak's Silver Meteor and Floridian service Orlando four times daily, twice bound for points north to New York City and Chicago, respectively, and twice bound for points south to Miami.
+Orlando also serves as a transfer hub for Amtrak Thruway bus service.
 Orlando Station has the highest Amtrak ridership in the state, with the exception of the Auto Train depot located in nearby Sanford.
+Orlando was also served by the thrice-weekly Sunset Limited.
+The Sunset Limited route was truncated at San Antonio, Texas as a result of the track damage in the Gulf Coast area caused by Hurricane Katrina on August 28, 2005.
+Service was restored as far east as New Orleans by late October 2005, but Amtrak currently has service suspended between Mobile and Orlando.

 Historically, Orlando's other major railroad stations have included: